bueno/unity-simple-interaction-system/README.md

 # Simple Interaction System for Unity

-Welcome to the Simple Interaction System, an innovative Unity asset designed to effortlessly integrate interactive objects into your game or application.
-Developed as a cornerstone of the engaging interactive experiences in the game *Thomas' Tales* available on [Steam](https://store.steampowered.com/app/1698750/Thomas_Tales/) and [Epic Games Store](https://store.epicgames.com/en-US/p/thomas-tales-912c23), this powerful, user-friendly tool enables developers to enrich their projects with engaging and interactive user experiences, suitable for both simple and complex interaction scenarios.
+Welcome to the Simple Interaction System, an innovative and open-source Unity asset designed to effortlessly integrate interactive objects into your game or application.
+Developed as a cornerstone of the engaging, interactive experiences in the game Thomas' Tales, available on [Steam](https://store.steampowered.com/app/1698750/Thomas_Tales/) and [Epic Games Store](https://store.epicgames.com/en-US/p/thomas-tales-912c23), this powerful, user-friendly tool enables developers to enrich their projects with engaging and interactive user experiences suitable for simple and complex interaction scenarios.

 ## Introduction

 The Simple Interaction System offers a streamlined approach to creating interactive objects, significantly reducing the need for extensive coding.
-It's tailored to be accessible for beginners while still providing the depth and flexibility experienced developers crave.
-Our goal is to help you bring your interactive visions to life with ease and efficiency.
+It's tailored to be accessible for beginners while providing the depth and flexibility experienced developers crave.
+We aim to help you bring your interactive visions to life quickly and efficiently.

 ## Main Features